msabaeian/aa-unity/Readme.md

 - [DONE] GUI menu (Start, Continue and Exit)
 - [DONE] save data -> ability to continue game from last checkpoint (level in this game)
 - [DONE] use Input System (keyboard and Dual Sense) - in level scene
-- [DONE] add audio -> background music, sound effect for pin, win and loose
+- [DONE] add audio -> background music, sound effects for pin, win and loose
 - [DONE] navigation in GUI buttons and disable continue if there's no checkpoint
 - [TODO/MAYBE] use a JSON file to define different levels instead of hard-coded switch-case